 We have to say, we've got a lot of love for Inverness.
 A compact, cosmopolitan city with a lot of heart, and all the wonders of the Highlands on its doorstep - that's a pretty fine combination, don't you think?

 Inverness really has got all the elements for a memorable city break.
-Discover its flourishing culinary scene, explore the Victorian Market or Eastgate Shopping Centre for a bit of retail therapy, catch one of the many events at Eden Court and other venues, or take your time to admire art exhibitions in the city's gallery spaces.
+Discover its flourishing culinary scene, explore the Victorian Market or Eastgate Shopping Centre for a bit of retail therapy or catch the outdoor summer festival, Under Canvas at Eden Court, next to the beautiful banks of the River Ness, with live music, performance and DJ from 1 July – 30 September 2021.

 Just taking a wander through the handsome city centre is pretty enjoyable too; appreciate Inverness Castle and St Andrew's Cathedral, then stroll along the banks of the River Ness, crossing the suspension bridge for some peace and relaxation on the Ness Islands.
 Ah, bliss.